Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 Incident response analysis is another strong use case for deepagents.
 This is not just about sending alerts, but about understanding what happened after an incident.

-A cognitive agent can:
+A deep agent can:

 - Pull logs, metrics, and alerts